akka/akka-management/docs/src/main/paradox/bootstrap.md

      until all nodes have joined the cluster.

-TODO: We aim to use SRV records here, but A works fine as well.
-The impl should try SRV and fallback to A if none available.

 ### Specific edge-cases explained

 TODO: There are specific very hard to cause edge cases in the self-join.
 It is important to realise that using a consistent